 We recommend consulting with a distracted driving attorney as soon as possible after the accident.
 Early action gives your legal team the best opportunity to preserve evidence and build a thorough case.
 For more details on filing deadlines, see our article on statutes of limitations for personal injury cases in Missouri.

-Why Local Representation Matters in Springfield
+Why a Local Springfield Attorney Matters

 Springfield is our community.
 We know the intersections where distracted driving crashes happen most frequently, we understand the tendencies of local insurance adjusters, and we are familiar with the judges and courtrooms in Greene County.
 That local knowledge matters when building your case and negotiating a fair settlement.